RememberOfLife/mirabel/README.md

   * Reuseable resources available.

 Future features:
-* Histoy Manager for game state tracking and analysis.
+* History Manager for game state tracking and analysis.
 * Support for games using random moves, hidden information and simultaneous moves.

 ## dependencies